 National Guard member; or

-Widowed spouse of a service member who died while in service or of
+Widowed spouse of a service member who died while in service or of a service-connected disability.

 Although applications are not currently accepted, veterans should look to the Veterans Business Fund as an alternative to the SBA loan.